Metropolitan Opera fetes Placido Domingo golden anniversary

 NEW YORK — Placido Domingo has starred on the stage of the Metropolitan Opera for a whopping 50 years — and is still singing, amazingly, at age 78.

-On Sunday, the Met is literally turning the tables, throwing a dinner-dance on the same stage for the Spaniard’s golden anniversary.
-Invited guests include soprano Renee Fleming, sculptor Jeff Koons and the company’s new music director, Yannick Nezet-Seguin (yah-NEEK’ NEH’-zet seh’-GEH’).
+On Sunday, the Met literally turned the tables and threw a dinner-dance on the same stage for the Spaniard’s golden anniversary.
+Invited guests included soprano Renee Fleming, sculptor Jeff Koons and the company’s new music director, Yannick Nezet-Seguin.

+“I have been lucky with a healthy throat and the passion for what I do,” Domingo said, standing by his table in the middle of the stage before the empty 4,000-seat house, surrounded by dinner guests and joking, “for once, I’m here and I don’t have to sing!”

+He noted that the international competition he started, Operalia, means that in just about every opera house in the world, he encounters its winners who have become stars he still mentors.

 The lifelong tenor now sings as a baritone, appearing in top theaters worldwide.